manaswita3303/yoga-website-case-study/README.md

 - Embedded **Google Maps**
 - Social media links
 - **Free SSL via Cloudflare**, saving the client costs
-- Custom photos clicked and edited by me; stock photohraphs sourced from Unsplash & Pexels
+- Custom photos clicked and edited by me; stock photographs sourced from Unsplash & Pexels
 - Custom-written content to match the tone and values of the studio
 - Fully responsive across breakpoints